russellbits/Writing/Poetry/11.in-between-dreamy-guesses/poem.md

 Now when you find it again,
 everything you reached for,
-Now joy has come your way!
+Sometimes joy has come your way!
+Sometimes sorrow.
-And it feels like providence.
+And always, it feels like providence.

 Still you look up
 to find an odd red star with light